priyanshux/FPL-Defence-Rotations/README.md

 # FPL-Defence-Rotations

+## Created for Fantasy Premier League 2020-21

+FPL Defence Rotations is a tool which gives you the best options to rotate your defenders from in Fantasy Premier League.
+It is built on the philosophy of selecting attackers based on their form, and defenders based on their fixtures.

 Note: This project is different from [FPL Predictor](https://github.com/priyanshux/FPL-Predictor).

-## Created for Fantasy Premier League 2020-21

 [Here](https://docs.google.com/spreadsheets/d/1blJu2sBmwoUA1Npiek3zm4vnPg7pBfS4KFraI2EdGQo/edit?usp=sharing) is the worksheet of all the compiled final results.
 The same results in CSV format can be found [here](https://github.com/priyanshux/FPL-Defence-Rotations/blob/master/Results/).